yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 As the task arrivals rate grows, the server's earnings and utilization generally rise while the task completion rate declines, likely due to server overload.

 In the large-scale task scenario with arrival rate is 40, the PPO-LSTM strategy continues to lead and achieves better performance.

 In conclusion, we can see that the PPO-LTSM strategy shows better adaptability and performance under different task arrival rate.

 ---

-•This proposed method has significant advantages in improving task completion rate and vehicle utility, and can better adapt to the vehicular network environment.
+-This proposed method has significant advantages in improving task completion rate and vehicle utility, and can better adapt to the vehicular network environment.

-•The PPO - LSTM algorithm performs well in the learning process and decision - making quality.
+-The PPO - LSTM algorithm performs well in the learning process and decision - making quality.

 ---

-•Future research needs to consider more realistic models and environments to enhance the adaptability and robustness of the method.
+-Future research needs to consider more realistic models and environments to enhance the adaptability and robustness of the method.

-•Further exploring and optimizing of MADRL is crucial for improving the system performance and promoting the research and application of vehicular network task scheduling methods.
+-Further exploring and optimizing of MADRL is crucial for improving the system performance and promoting the research and application of vehicular network task scheduling methods.

 ---